-We discussed among the audit engagement team including relevant internal specialists such as tax and IT specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including relevant internal specialists such as IT specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.

 As a result of the above procedures, we have identified a significant risk relating to the cut-off and completeness of revenue recorded from profit share.
 This is in relation to the accrual of profit commissions due from external insurers at the reporting date.
-This therefore results in profit commission being recognised on a cash receipt basis.
-We have tested all the material profit commission receipts in the period, and performed audit procedures to ensure that subsequent receipts and confirmation received post year end pertaining to year ended 31 December 2023, are appropriately recorded within the financial statements.
+We have tested all the material profit commission receipts in the period, and performed audit procedures to ensure that subsequent receipts and confirmation received post year end that relate to the year ended 31 December 2024 are appropriately recorded within the financial statements.